hatemhosny/racing-bars/website/docs/documentation/options.md

 ```

 But the `dataTransform` option was added to facilitate the use in the provided [React](../packages/react.md), [Vue](../packages/vue.md) and [Python](../packages/python.md) packages where the component may load the data from url.
-So it would be a lot more convenient to be able to also pass a transformation function that would run before creating the chart.
+So it would be more convenient to be able to also pass a transformation function that would run before creating the chart.

 ### dateCounter